-Former Playboy Model Christina Carlin-Kraft Found Strangled To Death In Her Bedroom
+Former ‘Playboy’ Model Christina Carlin-Kraft Found Strangled To Death In Her Bedroom

 Police have not named any suspects at this time, but surveillance video of Kraft’s building shows an unknown man following her into the building Tuesday night.
 Officials believe he left the building through a balcony.
 A few days prior to her death, the model reported that some items had been stolen from her residence.
 Some of those items, including jewelry and designer handbags, were recovered early Wednesday morning from a home in Southwest Philadelphia according to Heavy.
 They don’t yet know whether the theft and her homicide are connected in any way.

 Christina Carlin-Kraft ran into some legal problems a couple of years ago when she was charged with assaulting a man while she was drunk.
-Charges alleged that she struck the manager, Sergey Anokhin, of a fine dining restaurant in Manhattan’s Upper West side in the neck.
+Charges alleged that she struck Sergey Anokhin, the manager of a fine dining restaurant in Manhattan’s Upper West side, in the neck.
 Records indicate that she and her male companion didn’t want to pay their bill for some unknown reason.
 Anokhin also claimed that she kicked him in the groin.
 Charges that were brought against Kraft included misdemeanor assault, attempted assault, and harassment.
 The charges were dropped on the condition that she stay out of trouble for the following six months.

 Former Playboy model Christina Carlin-Kraft found strangled inside her home, sources say https://t.co/xfRLx7df4V pic.twitter.com/PZOD7YJw9W